seedstack/w20-bridge-addon/index.md

 * The W20 masterpage is automatically generated and served under `/`.
 There is no need to provide an `index.html` file, except for advanced use cases (see below).
-* The W20 configuration file (`w20.app.json`) is read from the `META-INF/configuration` classpath location and a managed, enriched version is served under `/seed-w20/application/configuration`.
+* The W20 configuration file, `w20.app.json`, is read from the root of the classpath, merged with auto-detected fragments and exposed as a REST resource at `/seed-w20/application/configuration`.
 * A resource for basic authentication is served under `/seed-w20/security/basic-authentication`,
 * A resource for retrieving the authorizations of the authenticated subject is served under `/seed-w20/security/authorizations`.